nitmir/dane-generator/README.rst

 ==============

-This is a collection of scripts allowing to generate automatically DANE TLSA records and SSHFP record.
+This is a collection of scripts allowing to generate automatically DANE TLSA records and SSHFP record by collecting certificates and ssh public keys across multiples servers.

 Features
 --------

  * Collect informations from multiples servers
+ * Support the letsencrypt files tree
  * Generate dns zone files to be included with `$INCLUDE /etc/bind/generated/db.tlsa.example.com example.com.`
  * Only support plain certificate pinning for TLSA (not public key pinning, selector 0)